MightyNoob/FSharp101Contributions/README.md

 == Architecture ==

-The contribution consits of four modules: "CompanyModels.fs" which contains the definition of the used classes (including the total / cut function);
+The contribution consists of four modules: "CompanyModels.fs" which contains the definition of the used classes (including the total / cut function);
-"CompanyBuilder.fs" which creates a sample instance of a company; "Program.fs" which basically creates a sample company through "buildCompany" of "CompanyBuilder.fs" and executes total printing the results (simple tasting);
+"CompanyBuilder.fs" which creates a sample instance of a company; "Program.fs" which basically creates a sample company through "buildCompany" of "CompanyBuilder.fs" and executes total printing the results (simple testing);
 "Test.fs" which contains a professional NUnit Test scenario.

 == Metadata ==